CAPLTER/caplter-research-protocols/Arthropods/Arthropods_PitfallTrapping_Protocol.md

 ## **Trap Installation:**

-Pitfall trap holes can be cored using a small soil corer or an auger, usually in turf, or dug out using a pick or a soil knife along with a sledge hammer and a small spade, in more difficult-to-excavate soil such a desert hardpan.
+Pitfall trap holes can be cored using a small soil corer or an auger, usually in turf, or dug out using a pick or a soil knife along with a sledge hammer and a small spade, in more difficult-to-excavate soil such as desert hardpan.
 Traps are lined with 4" PVC sewer pipe cut to a length of 5 inches, which will accept an 18oz plastic cup.
 The trap lining and the plastic cup should be flush with the ground.

 There should be 10 traps at each site.
 If the number drops below this, please let the CAP LTER Site Manager know.
 Traps are usually ~5 meters apart on a straight line, except at residential sites.
 When not set, traps are covered with a 4" sewer pipe cap (lid).
 Lids are spray-painted green for traps located in lawns.